QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/a/a.md

 ## The Research Data Lifecycle

-The “research data lifecycle” has become a ubiquitous image among data professional.
+The “research data lifecycle” has become a ubiquitous image among data professionals.
 Here is one example:

 ![Data Lifecycle]({{ site.baseurl }}/images/image1.png)